 As Roben Farzad writes for Bloomberg Businessweek, “With the Federal Reserve at zero interest rates for nearly four years and further tamping down any and all bumps on the yield curve, savers have gotten killed for trying to do the right thing.”

 Lock in an extremely low rate now and you’re stuck earning a sub-par return should interest rates increase in the future.
 And if you decide to bail on the account early to take advantage of rising rates, you will have to pay an early withdrawal fee that will wipe out any interest earnings, and quite possibly some of your principal deposit as well.

 The Fed has stated they’ll continue to keep the target rate between 0 and .25% through 2015, so depositing in a one- or two-year CD – even a five-year CD — isn’t too big of a gamble right now.
 Sealing your fate for an entire decade, on the other hand, especially when the additional gain a matter of tenths of a percent and the total return can’t even outpace inflation, is simply a bad move.

-Two Percent Over 10 Years Is a Bad Return, Period
+3. Less Than Two Percent Over 10 Years Is a Bad Return, Period